microsoft/prose/misc/CCSynth/CC/Readme.md

 ```

 This should set up everything you need to execute the ipython
-notebooks, which will reproduce the experimental results
+notebooks, which will reproduce some of the experimental results
 reported in the paper.
 Use the command `jupyter lab` to get
-started and view/execute the notebooks.
+started and then view/execute the notebooks.
 Select the kernel
 `venv` from the notebook, which is the virtual environment you
 just set up.